-6. Gateway A yateway, as the name suggests, is a passage to connect two networks together that may work upon different networking models.
+gateway, as the name suggests, is a passage to connect to together that may work upon different networking models.
 They basically work as the messenger agents that take data from one system, interpret it, and transfer it to another system.
 Gateways are also called protocol converters and can operate at any network layer.
 Gateways are generally more complex than switch or router.

+Ethernet:-

-Ethernet:-☐ Ethernet is most widely used LAN Technology, which is defined under IEEE standards 802.3. ☐ The reason behind its wide usability is Ethernet is easy to understand, implement, maintain and allows low-cost network implementation.
-Also, Ethernet offers flexibility in terms of topologies which are allowed.
-Ethernet operates in two layers of the OSI model, Physical Layer, and Data Link Layer. \Box In order to handle collision, the Access control mechanism used in Ethernet is CSMA/CD.
-Types of Ethernet Networks ☐ There are several types of Ethernet networks, such as Fast Ethernet, Gigabit Ethernet, and Switch Ethernet.
+- □ Ethernet is most widely used LAN Technology, which is defined under IEEE standards 802.3. - The reason behind its wide usability is Ethernet is easy to understand, implement, maintain and allows low-cost network implementation.
+Also, Ethernet offers flexibility in terms of topologies which are allowed. - □ Ethernet operates in two layers of the OSI model, Physical Layer, and Data Link Layer. - ${\hfill\Box}$ For Ethernet, the protocol data unit is Frame. - In order to handle collision, the Access control mechanism used in Ethernet is CSMA/CD.

+Types of Ethernet Networks

+□ There are several types of Ethernet networks, such as Fast Ethernet, Gigabit Ethernet, and Switch Ethernet.
 A network is a group of two or more computer systems connected together.

+1. Fast Ethernet

+\Box

+\Box The fast Ethernet is a type of Ethernet network that can transfer data at a rate of 100 Mbps using a twisted-pair cable or a fiber-optic cable.

+The older 10 Mbps Ethernet is still used, but such networks do not provide necessary bandwidth for some network-based video applications.

+Fast Ethernet is based on the proven CSMA/CD Media Access Control (MAC) protocol, and uses existing 10BaseT cabling.

+Data can move from 10 Mbps to 100 Mbps without any protocol translation or changes to the application and networking software.

+2. Gigabit Ethernet

-1. Fast Ethernet The fast Ethernet is a type of Ethernet network that can transfer data at a rate of 100 Mbps using a twisted-pair cable or a fiber-optic cable.
-The older 10 Mbps Ethernet is still used, but such networks do not provide necessary bandwidth for some network-based video applications. П Fast Ethernet is based on the proven CSMA/CD Media Access Control (MAC) protocol, and uses existing 10BaseT cabling. П Data can move from 10 Mbps to 100 Mbps without any protocol translation or changes to the application and networking software.
-2. Gigabit Ethernet П The Gigabit Ethernet is a type of Ethernet network capable of transferring data at a rate of 1000 Mbps based on a twisted-pair or fiber ontic cable, and it is very popular.
+137 The Gigabit Ethernet is a type of Ethernet network capable of transferring data at a rate of 1000 Mbps based on a twisted-pair or fiber optic cable, and it The 10 Gigabit Ethernet is a latest generation Ethernet capable of transferring data at a rate of 10 Gbps using twisted-pair or fiber optic cable.

+3. Switch Ethernet

+☐ Multiple network devices in a LAN require network equipments such as a network switch or hub.

+When using a network switch, a regular network cable is used instead of a crossover cable.

+The crossover cable consists of a transmission pair at one end and a receiving pair at the other end.

+The main function of a network switch is to forward data from one device to another device on the same network.

+Thus a network switch performs this task efficiently as the data is transferred from one device to another without affecting other devices on the same network.

+CSMA (Carrier Sense Multiple Access)

+□CSMA Protocols stands for Carrier Sense Multiple Access Protocols.

+□ CSMA is a network access method used on shared network topologies such as Ethernet to control access to the network.

+□ Devices attached to the network cable listen (carrier sense) before transmitting.

+${\square}$ If the channel is in use, devices wait before transmitting.

+MA (Multiple Access) indicates that many devices can connect to and share the same network.

+□All devices have equal access to use the network when it is clear.